Skip to content

 #typeInfo<T>()

-#typeInfo<T>() is the current structured reflection entry point.
+#typeInfo<T>() is the structured reflection entry point.

 vex